Plants that induce sleep can be grown indoors or outdoors.

 This plant contains magnesium, which is a mineral linked to improving sleep.
 It also has tranquil properties to help with the quality of sleep.
 It has been known to help those who have insomnia by regulating metabolism.

 Jasmine plant is commonly found in the Himalayas or Western China.
 This plant sprouts small white flowers.
-The flower gives a pleasant aroma which can be used in essential oil form.
+The flower gives a pleasant aroma that can be used in essential oil form.

 The plant is linked to reducing anxiety, stress as well as promote sleep.
 According to studies done by Wheeling Jesuit Univiserty, the Jasmine plant has powerful sleep-inducing properties, possibly even more significant than Lavender.